Vinay-gupta9/bitcoin-predict-algo/README.md

 - Sklearn
 - Keras

-You will also need to have software installed to run and execute a Jupyter Notebook.
+You will also need to install appropriate software to execute Jupyter Notebook.

-### Code
-The source code is divided into multiple sections following the machine learning design pattern of data exploration, training, and testing.
-The precompiled version of the notebook can be viewed, or rerun the entire notebook.

 ### Run
 In a terminal or command window, run one of the following commands: